egnrse/configs/README.md

 In `/etc/pacman.conf` I enable `ParallelDownloads = 5` and the `multilib` library (multilib is required for the `steam` package).
 (just remove the `#` before the lines)
 I used `rankmirrors` to rank the mirrors I chose in `/etc/pacman.d/mirrorlist`.

+#### VLC Media Player
+If the environment variable $DISPLAY is set, VLC will use X11 to display itself.
+(Because it is a bit buggy)
+To force VLC to use wayland, you can change the line with `Exec=` in `/usr/share/applications/vlc.desktop` to:
+`Exec=env -u DISPLAY /usr/bin/vlc --started-from-file %U`
+This will preserve the environment variable globally while unsetting it for VLC.

 ### other useful (git) commands:
 `git config core.sparseCheckout true` : can also add single files to the sparsity list (not only directories)